-After installing Oracle Grid Infrastructure for a cluster (Oracle Clusterware and Oracle ASM configured for a cluster), you might need to change the location of the Grid home.
+After installing Oracle Grid Infrastructure for a cluster, you might need to change the location of the Grid home.

 If you need to change the Grid home path, then use the following example as a guide to detach the existing Grid home, and to attach a new Grid home.